pgouda89/CreateWorkspace/README.md

 ##### Post Setup script
 After the successful setup script execution
-a.
-Windows - A batch script under %USERPROFILE%\Desktop\<release>\.
+   1. Windows - A batch script under the %USERPROFILE%\Desktop\<release>\ directory.
-b.
-Linux - A shell script under $HOME directory.
+   2. Linux - A shell script under the $HOME directory.

 The following shortcut scripts are already configured: